Earth Notes: GSHP: UK Domestic Ground-Source Heat PumpsUpdated 2024-02-01.

 2012: Revisiting GSHP for Our Home

-As of the start of 2012 we're about carbon-neutral on energy, with the excess exports from our PV compensating for our gas combi.
-We've reduced demand (ie increased energy efficiency) greatly, but I'd like to stop directly burning fossil fuel (ie gas) directly, soak up more energy solar locally to reduce grid demands further, and rely on decarbonisation of the electricity grid to green us further.
+As of the start of 2012 we're about carbon-neutral on energy.
+The excess exports from our PV compensate for our gas combi.
+We've reduced demand (ie increased energy efficiency) greatly.
+But I'd like to stop directly burning fossil fuel (ie gas) directly, soak up more energy solar locally to reduce grid demands, and rely on decarbonisation of the electricity grid to green us further.

 All that implies some sort of heat-pump plus solar DHW.